null-machine/limbus-company-roll-analyzer/index.md

 \+ Strangely powerful defensive skill that does not interfere with sin generation and offers a means of controlling sanity when anticipating high drops
 \+ Control over sanity scales with the number of actions he receives, increasing his consistency when being the first action recipient, or in low-sinner compositions
 \+ Different corroded EGO skills may generate with different targets, making indiscriminate targeting more lenient
+\+ Defense skill rolls big and also has a high defense value, making it surprisingly practical for a shield

 \- Will effectively never maintain the consistency of plus coin units; kit maximization is impractical
 \- Works relatively poorly in a full team due to the higher chance of hitting allies and worse sanity control